 Success with Sheet Pan Meals

 Sheet pan meals can be tricky because different foods cook at different rates.
 To combat this you can chop your food into larger or smaller pieces to make them cook either slower or faster.
-For this Sheet Pan Pesto Chicken Dinner, we cut the potatoes rather small to speed up their cooking and left the grape tomatoes whole to slow them down a bit.
-We pound out the chicken to an even thickness to make sure it cooks quickly and evenly, then add it half way through the total cooking time to make sure it doesn’t dry out.
+For this Sheet Pan Pesto Chicken Dinner, the potatoes are cut rather small to speed up their cooking and left the grape tomatoes whole to slow them down a bit.
+Pound out the chicken to an even thickness to make sure it cooks quickly and evenly and add it to the sheet pan half way through the total cooking time to make sure it doesn’t dry out.
 Cooking the chicken quickly at a high temperature in the oven allows the chicken to heat through to a safe temperature before it has time to dry out, leaving it juicy and tender!

 Sheet Pan Pesto Chicken Dinner

 - 1 pint grape tomatoes ($1.99)

 - 2 boneless, skinless chicken breasts (about 1.3 lbs. total) ($3.89)